logzio/logz-docs/_source/user-guide/alerts/configure-alerts.md

 when you're investigating a triggered alert.
 Shorten your query by using filters whenever you can.

-If you use an invalid query,
-the alert will be automatically disabled.
-To make sure it's valid,
-test your query in Kibana.
-{:.info-box.important}

 ###### Group by

 ![Alert group by settings]({{site.baseurl}}/images/alerts/alerts--group-by.png)